Serving Loveland, Fort Collins, Greeley, Longmont & Areas Nearby in Colorado

 Color blindness is a vision problem that makes it hard to tell the difference between certain colors.
 If you are color blind, it usually does not mean you see everything in black and white or shades of gray.
-Full color blindness is very rare.
-Most color-blind people have trouble with just 1 or 2 colors.
+Full-color blindness is very rare.
+Most color-blind people have trouble with just one or two colors.
 The colors they have the most difficulty telling the difference between are red and green.
 Shades of red and green might look brownish to a color-blind person.
+If you or a loved one may be color blind, patient education should be a priority to understand the condition and how to live with it.

-If you or your child need help coping with color blindness, please contact Kirk Eye Center today by calling 970-669-1107 for service in the Loveland, Colorado, area.
+If you or your child need help coping with color blindness, please contact Kirk Eye Center today by calling (970) 669 - 1107 for service in the Loveland, CO, area.

 How Does It Occur?